 "I was really impressed with them, they are a group of guys who are obviously very proud to put on that sweater and represent their country in the University games," said Sneddon.

 Vermont's record is not affected by the exhibition game.
 The Catamounts return to action when they host Ohio State at 7:05 p.m.
 Saturday in the second game of the Catamount Cup.
 Army and Harvard will kick things off at 4 p.m.

-The U.S. National University team is compiled of elite players among the ACHA (American Collegiate Hockey Association) which is made up of 420 teams across the country ...
+NOTES The U.S. National University team is compiled of elite players among the ACHA (American Collegiate Hockey Association) which is made up of 420 teams across the country ...
 The exhibition games for team USA are preparation for the 2011 Winter World University Games, which are held Jan.
 27- Feb.
 6, in Erzurum, Turkey ...
 Check back tomorrow on www.UVMAthletics.com for game highlights.